YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 .. parsed-literal::
    -[NO]INST[_FREEZE_ON_ERROR]

-For more information on creating a list of custom errors that automatically cause an Instance Freeze, refer to “Instance Freeze”.
+For more information on creating a list of custom errors that automatically cause an Instance Freeze, refer to `Instance Freeze <https://docs.yottadb.com/AdminOpsGuide/dbrepl.html#instance-freeze>`_.

-For more information on promptly setting or clearing an Instance Freeze on an instance irrespective of whether any region is enabled for Instance, refer to the “Starting the Source Server” section of the Database Replication chapter.
+For more information on promptly setting or clearing an Instance Freeze on an instance irrespective of whether any region is enabled for Instance, refer to the `Starting the Source Server <https://docs.yottadb.com/AdminOpsGuide/dbrepl.html#starting-the-source-server>`_ section of the Database Replication chapter.

 ~~~~~~~~
 -JOURNAL